 The Murdaugh Murders team at Netflix claims to have found new crimes.

-But viewers may not realize that this family didn’t give many people fair trials for years.
+However, viewers may not realise that this family didn’t give many people fair trials over the years.
 Amazing.
 What karma caused that?”

 Your email address will not be published.
 Required fields are marked *